JaredChung/jaredchung_blog/content/posts/2016-07-17-A-Primer-on-Time-Series-using-R-and-Python.md

 ## Arima

-Another popular method is <b>Arima</b> which stands for <i> Autoregressive Integrated Moving Average</i>.
-One of the main differences compared to the previous methods is that it is based on correlations.
+Another popular method is <b>Arima</b> which is made up of three parts, autoregressive, integrated and moving average .
+One of the main differences compared to the previous methods is that it is based on autocorrelations.
+The first part of states the # of linear combinations of past values.
+The second part denotes how many times the time series has been "differenced" (transformed) so it is stationary (time series which doesn't depend on time).
+The third and final part is the moving average which is similar to the first part except that it is a linear combination of the error terms.

     #R
     library(forecast)